OussamaBATOUCHE/oussamabatouche.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Abderrahim Oussama is a PhD student in data science at <a href='https://www.helsinki.fi/en'>University of Helsinki</a>.
+Oussama Batouche is a Data scientist and PhD condidate at <a href='https://www.helsinki.fi/en'>University of Helsinki</a>.

 Presently, he is working at the Helsinki Urological Cancer Center (<a href='https://www.hucc.fi/'>HUCC</a>), where they are focused on furthering both the clinical and academic elements of urological cancer care at <a href='https://www.hus.fi/en'>Helsinki University Hospital (HUS)</a> and <a href='https://www.helsinki.fi/en'>University of Helsinki</a>.
 Within this role, the team is actively involved in the development of innovative methodologies to analyse and enhance existing clinical practices related to Prostate Cancer (PCa) treatment.
 The primary group objective is to prevent unnecessary treatment and overdiagnosis.

-Abderrahim Oussama's PhD thesis revolves around designing, creating, and utilizing statistics and Artificial intelligence models to profile PCa and predict its outcomes.
+Oussama's PhD thesis revolves around statistics, image processing and artificial intelligence models to profile PCa and predict its outcomes.

 <br /> Mainly interested in: